 The pernicious influence of the degenerate type of moving pictures came in for serious condemnation.
 It was believed that this influence was more wide-spread than any other, and while not so flagrant in violation of law, was nevertheless, one of the most prolific incubators of crime, especially among the youth of the nation.
-The "block booking" was severely condemned, and an encouraging note was that the managers and operators, themselves, in large number appear to sense their responsibility for the teaching of the youth, and are seeking a way to free their business from the necessity of taking objectionable films, simply because they are bound to contract to take everything the industry sends out no matter how low the moral standard may be.
-This great industry is headed for a drastic "clean up," or, perhaps the junk pile.
-The public can save it for the good of society, by a little sensible co-operation.
+The "locing" was severely condemned, and an encouraging note we that the managers and operators, themselves, in large number appear to sense their responsibility for the teaching of the youth, and are seeking a way to free their business from the necessity of taking objectionable way to free their business from the necessity of taking objectionable films, simply because they are bound to contract to the yothing the industry sends out no matter how low the moral standard may be.

+the junk vile The public can save it for the good of society, by a little sensible co-operation.
 But if it is not purged from its degeneracy, the sooner it goes to the reduction works, the better will society be.
 There are other things more important to the welfare of America than box office receipts, no matter who may share in these receipts.